SametHope/Sorted-Delegates/README.md

 # Sorted Delegates
-Sorted Delegates is a helpful tool that empowers you to manage delegates and callbacks with precision, unlike the default behavior that can sometimes be as reliable as a spinning roulette wheel.
-We all know that relying on a specific order of execution is generally discouraged in code design, but hey, life has its unpredictable moments.
-So, when you find yourself in a situation where you need that order to be just right and other online alternatives fall short, Sorted Delegates steps up to the plate.
+Sorted Delegates is a helpful tool that allows you to manage delegates and callbacks with precision unlike the default behavior.
+Relying on a specific order of execution is generally discouraged but there are times it may come to use.

 Additionally, I couldn't find any online implementations of sorted/ordered delegates that didn't involve costly techniques like using attributes and reflection.
 That's why now having Sorted Delegates available online is great.
 It provides a simple and direct solution without the need for convoluted workarounds, making it accessible to anyone who stumbles upon it.